 Storage and Ripening

-Your apples, Pixie tangerines, Rio Star grapefruits and Valencia oranges will keep for at least 2 weeks in the coldest part of your refrigerator.
-I like to place peaches on the counter until they give to thumb pressure.
-Eat your blueberries first and place any left-over in the refrigerator right away.
+I like to place the Peaches and Nectarines on the counter until they give to thumb pressure.
+Once the peaches and nectarines give to thumb pressure eat them right away or place them in your refrigerator to enjoy within a couple of days.
+Eat your Lapin (red) cherries and blueberries first and place any left-over in the refrigerator right away.
 They like to be cool and dry.
-Make sure to dry off any condensation the blueberries may have picked up during the delivery and place them in the refrigerator.
+Make sure to dry off any condensation they may have picked up during the delivery and place them in the refrigerator.
+Pluots are best when they give to thumb pressure too, but they are also good firm so see how you like them the best.
+The refrigerator will keep them longer.
+Apples and Valencia oranges will keep for at least 2 weeks in the refrigerator.

 What It Takes